-JCESOM peer ratings reflect clinical competency [Peer evaluation questionnaire to be predetermined].
+JCESOM peer ratings reflect professional level clinical competency [Peer evaluation questionnaire to be predetermined].

 Patient satisfaction rated equal or better than the average for peer group [Peers from faculty’s own department and patient satisfaction questionnaire provided to the faculty at the time of appointment].

-Maintains high level of professionalism.
+Maintains high level of professionalism (professional or exemplary level on annual evaluations).

 Compliant with the medical records policy of the institution.

-Demonstrates overall clinical competency as assessed by department chair [Parameters of clinical competency predetermined with the department Chair at the time of appointment].
+Demonstrates overall professional level clinical competency as assessed by department chair [Parameters of clinical competency predetermined with the department Chair at the time of appointment].

 Level 2:

-Patient satisfaction rated above the average for peer group [Peer group consisting of interdepartment comparison]
+Patient satisfaction rated above the average for peer group [Peer group consisting of faculty of similar rank within the department]

-Peer ratings reflect a superior clinician when compared with peers from JCESOM
+Peer ratings reflect a professional or exemplary clinician when compared with peers from JCESOM

-Maintains high level of professionalism
+Maintains high level of professionalism (professional or exemplary level)

 Clinical productivity meets chair’s expectations, with benchmarks to be predetermined at the time of appointment